-The assignments focus on solving the common challenges of today’s IT industry, thus preparing computer coding students for a successful career in the field of information technology.
-Those who successfully complete courses WA100 through WA230 will then move on to a 180-hour externship (WA240) in order to graduate from the Web Application Design and Development program.
+The program assignments focus on solving the common challenges of today’s IT industry, thus preparing computer coding students for a successful career in the field of information technology and computer science.
+Those who successfully complete courses WA100 through WA230 will then move on to a 180-hour school externship (WA240) in order to graduate from the Web Application Design and Development diploma program.

-The following list includes, but is not limited to, many of the most common web coding and programming job titles for which this program prepares Web Application Design and Development program students and requires the use of the coding skills learned as a predominant component of the job.
+The following list includes, but is not limited to, many of the most common web coding and programming job titles for which this training program prepares Web Application Design and Development students and requires the use of the computer coding skills learned as a predominant component of the job.